 21. badam pista barfi recipe – a very easy and quick sweet recipe made with almonds, pistachios and khoya. few more delicious barfi recipes on blog are:

 22. apple gujiya recipe – a deep fried pastry with a sweet filling of mawa and dry fruits. it is a melt in the mouth sweet dish.

-23. dry fruits modak recipe – this dry fruit modak recipe has a mixture of dry fruits, mawa, poppy seeds & coconut as the stuffing.
+23. dry fruits modak – this dry fruit modak recipe has a mixture of dry fruits, mawa, poppy seeds & coconut as the stuffing.

-24. oats halwa recipe – this is a quick and delicious oats halwa recipe made from quick cooking oats, mama (khoya or evaporated solids), milk, sugar and ghee. to make the halwa fragrant, i have also added cardamom and nutmeg powder. for more tasty oats recipes you can check this collection of 12 recipes made with oats.
+24. oats halwa – this is a quick and delicious oats halwa recipe made from quick cooking oats, mama (khoya or evaporated solids), milk, sugar and ghee. to make the halwa fragrant, i have also added cardamom and nutmeg powder. for more tasty oats recipes you can check this collection of 12 recipes made with oats.

 other khoya based recipes: